 Roseola can be caused by two common and closely related viruses: human herpes virus (HHV) type 6 and type 7.
 These two viruses belong to the same family as the herpes simplex viruses.
 However, HHV-6 and HHV-7 do not cause the cold sores and genital herpes infections that HSV can cause.
 Roseola is contagious and spreads through tiny drops of fluid from the nose and throat of infected people.
 Someone who has not yet developed symptoms often spreads the infection.

 In most cases, a child with roseola develops a mild upper-respiratory illness, followed by a high fever (often higher than 103 degrees Fahrenheit) for three to seven days.
 The child may be fussy or irritable during this time, may have a weak appetite, and may have swollen glands (lymph nodes) in the neck or the back of the head.

 In many cases, the high fever abruptly stops and a rash appears on the child's body at about the same time.
 The rash is made up of flat or raised pinkish-red spots and appears on the torso.
-The spots turn skin-colored when touched.
+The spots turn skin-colored (or blanches) when touched.
 Individual spots may have lighter areas or "halos" around them.
 Usually, the rash spreads to the face, legs, arms, and neck.

 How Is Roseola Diagnosed?

 To diagnose roseola, a doctor will take a history and do a thorough physical exam.
 A diagnosis of roseola is often uncertain until the fever goes down and a rash appears.
 As a result, the doctor may order tests to make sure that the fever is not caused by another type of infection.